alphacruncher-legacy/StataMySQLPlugin/README.md

    javacall com.alphacruncher.StataMySQLPlugin query, args("SELECT * FROM ...
 LIMIT 100 ")
    ```
    New Stata variables will be created with the names and types of the columns of the result table, and the records will be appended as new observations to the existing observations.
    Date/timestamp columns will be stored in string variables, in the following format: YYYY-mm-dd HH:mm:ss.SSSSSSZ

 4. Use the print command to display the results of your query.
 For performance reasons, it is recommended to limit the number of results retrieved by adding LIMIT 100 to the end of the SELECT query you wish to execute.

+## Release notes for v1.1 - 2017.04.04

+* Based on Stata 14, observation count now a Long value.
+* Changed the ResultSet to a read-only, forward scrolling ResultSet to support querying large tables.
+* MySQL Connector/J version update to 5.1.41.